PennyLaneAI/pennylane/doc/development/legacy_plugins.rst

     The API of PennyLane devices will be updated soon to follow a new interface defined by the :class:`pennylane.devices.Device` class.
 This guide describes
-    how to create a device with the current :class:`pennylane.Device` and :class:`pennylane.QubitDevice` base classes, and will be updated as we switch to the new API.
+    how to create a device with the current :class:`pennylane.devices.LegacyDevice` and :class:`pennylane.devices.QubitDevice` base classes, and will be updated as we switch to the new API.
     In the meantime, please reach out to the PennyLane team if you would like help with building a plugin, either by creating an `issue <https://github.com/PennyLaneAI/pennylane/issues>`_ or by posting in our `discussion forum <https://discuss.pennylane.ai/>`_.